Megan Thee Stallion Flaunts Jaw Dropping Curves In A String Bikini At The Beach

 Megan paired it with a matching bikini top in the same pastel color.
 It was made up of only two small triangles of material over her chest and thin strings that tied around her torso and her neck to flash some serious cleavage.

-Megan shielded her eyes with dark, rectangular sunglasses with a thick frame.
+Megan shielded her eyes with dark, rectangular sunglasses that had a thick frame.
 She rocked several rings and a gold necklace with a large pendant of her first initial.

 For the second snap, she took off her shades and tousled her long locks with her right hand as her blemish-free skin glowed.